vietnogi/reactDemo/README.md

 ## Presentation

-### JSX and Virtual DOM
+### JSX and ReactJS in action
 - Watch about 2 minutes of https://youtu.be/LY6y3HbDVmg?t=137 on JSX

-- To understand how React is an h function go to https://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Creact%2Cstage-2&targets=&browsers=&builtIns=false&debug=false&code=%3Cdiv%20className%3D%22name%22%3EHello%20World%3C%2Fdiv%3E

-- Lets create
+- Watch JSX in action here https://youtu.be/05PVkl_Yxho

+- Watch how to create a component with ReactJS here https://youtu.be/zhdSlQ6jdZ4

+- Watch how to create a router with ReactJS here https://youtu.be/Nmz_GKfPfC0

+- Watch how to nest multiple routers with ReactJS here https://youtu.be/mdDjd4dYiB4